eric7237cire/poker_eval/python/readme.md

 # Start jupyter

-juyter lab
+cd python
-source ./dev/local.env
+source ../dev/local.env
-docker run --rm --detach -p 8888:8888  -v ${REPO_ROOT}/python:/home/jovyan/work quay.io/jupyter/pytorch-notebook:latest
+docker-compose run --rm --detach jupyter_pytorch_service

 In visual studio code, need to copy the url with the token and sometimes the token for it to connect

 #  start-notebook.sh --ip='*' --NotebookApp.token='' --NotebookApp.password=''